Commercial Use Permits

 Applying is a Two Step Process:

-- Complete the online application and payment information for the permit.
+- Complete the online application and pay the application fee for the permit.

 OSMP will need at least 14 days to review your completed online application.